DFE-Digital/get-into-teaching-app/app/views/content/funding-your-training.md

 ### Non-graduate bursaries

-If you're a final year undergraduate student, you may be eligible for a [training bursary of £9,000](https://www.gov.uk/government/publications/initial-teacher-training-itt-bursary-funding-manual/initial-teacher-training-bursaries-funding-manual-2021-to-2022-academic-year#undergraduate-bursary).
-The bursary is available if you're studying a Qualified Teacher Status (QTS) course in secondary maths or physics, or you're studying an opt-in QTS course in secondary undergraduate computing, languages, mathematics or physics.
+#### If you're a final year undergraduate student

+You may be eligible for a [training bursary of £9,000](https://www.gov.uk/government/publications/initial-teacher-training-itt-bursary-funding-manual/initial-teacher-training-bursaries-funding-manual-2021-to-2022-academic-year#undergraduate-bursary) if you're on a secondary maths or physics course leading to '[qualified teacher status](/ways-to-train)' (QTS).

+You may also be eligible if you're studying an opt-in QTS course in secondary undergraduate computing, languages, mathematics or physics.

-There are [Troops to Teachers](https://www.ucas.com/teaching-option/troops-teachers) tax-free bursaries of £40,000 for former military personel  undertaking  undergraduate degrees leading to QTS in England.
-You may be eligible for the bursary if you train to teach secondary biology, physics, chemistry, computing, maths or modern foreign languages.
+#### If you're a former military personel

+You may be eligible for a [Troops to Teachers](https://www.ucas.com/teaching-option/troops-teachers) tax-free bursary of £40,000 if you're:

+* training to teach secondary biology, physics, chemistry, computing, maths or modern foreign languages
+* doing an undergraduate degree leading to QTS in England

 $chat$

 ## Extra financial support for parents and carers

-You may be able to get extra financial support if you have children or other caring responsibilities.
+ If you have children or other caring responsibilities you may be able to get extra financial support through the following schemes:

 * [Childcare Grant](https://www.gov.uk/childcare-grant)
 * [Parents Learning Allowance](https://www.gov.uk/parents-learning-allowance)